Jump to:

 Spruce Pine - OPEN!
 See the Town of Spruce Pine website.

-Marshall (Madison County) - NOW OPEN and welcoming visitors!
+Marshall (Madison County) - OPEN! and welcoming visitors!

 Lake Lure - NOW OPEN!